 Frequently Asked Questions

-We appreciate that this is an overwhelming time, and that there are so many questions to ask.
-Here, we have attempted to answer some of the most common questions about divorce mediation in general.
-Please call Divorce Mediation Professionals to schedule a free consultation with one of our mediators, at which time the two of you will have ample opportunity to ask any other questions you may have.
+We appreciate that this is an overwhelming time, and that there are so many questions to ask a divorce mediator.
+Here, we have attempted to answer some of the most common questions about divorce mediation in general as well as divorce law in New York state.
+Please call Divorce Mediation Professionals to schedule a free consultation with one of our divorce mediators, at which time the two of you will have ample opportunity to ask any other questions you may have.

 What is Divorce Mediation?

 In its simplest terms, it is a process to help the two of you address and successfully resolve the problems that you now find yourselves faced with.
 However, unlike an adversarial divorce proceeding, it will not commit you to a long, bitter and costly struggle.
 Nor will it make adversaries of you, which will be of no help at all.
 Rather, it will provide you with a mediator who, acting as a neutral third party, will help the two of you address all of the questions concerning the custody and care of your children, the division of your assets, support, and the many other issues that should properly be resolved in your ultimate agreement.
 Just as importantly, its aim will be to leave you with an agreement that both of you feel you can live with, not an agreement that only meets the needs of one of you, as is so often the case when couples turn to the winner-take-all world of adversarial divorce proceedings.

 How Long Will It Take?

 As we all know, concluding an agreement in an adversarial divorce proceeding can take forever.
 In some instance, it can even take years.
 In divorce mediation, however, it only takes a fraction of that time.
 In fact, most couples will get to the point where it is possible for an attorney to prepare the initial draft of their agreement after three to five sessions.